Travel Cards: What are the best options in the UK? 2024

 Wise travel card

-• Hold and spend in 50+ currencies with the mid-market exchange rate
+• Spend in 40+ currencies with the mid-market exchange rate

 • Some fee free ATM withdrawals, with low charges once plan limits are exceeded